-Is the assignment produced with careful attention to the quality of the writing and the skilful expression of ideas?
-Does it use digital modes in an effective and appropriate way?
+Is the assignment produced with careful attention to the exposition of ideas through the chosen representational form of the work?
+Does it use digital media in an effective and appropriate way?
 Is it scholarly in its approach to topic and form?

-We also ask you to nominate your own criteria in addition to these, which should be appropriate to the particular medium and topic you have chosen.
+You are also invited to nominate up to three of your own criteria in addition to these, which should be appropriate to the particular medium and topic you have chosen.
 You should discuss these with your course tutor before embarking on the assignment.
+Note that additional criteria are not intended to provide additional marks.
+Rather, they allow you to received specific feedback on particular aspects of your digital essay not covered in the criteria above.